Top of the page

-Home treatment can help ease your discomfort and prevent other problems.
+Home treatment for seabather's eruption can help ease your discomfort and prevent other problems.
+Try the following treatments.

-The rash will usually go away without medical treatment in 10 to 14 days.
-Watch for symptoms of infection while the rash is present.
-These include:
+The rash will usually go away in 10 to 14 days.

 Author: Healthwise Staff

-Medical Review:William H. Blahd, Jr., MD, FACEP - Emergency Medicine & Adam Husney, MD - Family Medicine & Kathleen Romito, MD - Family Medicine & E. Gregory Thompson, MD - Internal Medicine
+Medical Review:William H. Blahd Jr. MD, FACEP - Emergency Medicine & Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine & David Messenger MD - Emergency Medicine, Critical Care Medicine

 To learn more about Healthwise, visit Healthwise.org.